arashThr/prpodcast-website/README.md

 In essence, this is a __simple static site generator with no dependencies__.

 ## Run
-- Run `npm install` to install Typescript and Node Types
+- Make sure you have `node` installed - No need to run `npm install`
-- Build the project:
+- Build your website:
-    - `./build.sh` to generate the website in `docs` directory
+    - `./build.sh serve` build, serve and watch the repo
     - `./build.sh test` to run the tests
-    - `./build.sh serve` build, serve and watch the repo
+    - `./build.sh` to generate the website in `docs` directory

 ## Structure
 All the contents for the website are int `site` directory:
 - `content`: Markdown files for posts
-- `static`: Static files, which can have templates (TODO: Rename)
+- `static`: Static files, which can have templates
-- `layout`: Layouts that can be used in posts
+- `layout`: Layouts that can be reused in posts and pages
 - `include`: Partial HTML files that can be included in other HTML files

 ## Templates